 Janis, like her fellow nurses, went to her job and faced the perils of enemy fire, horrific heat and humidity, disease, insects, isolation, long work hours and sleepless nights.
-She treated wounded and dying soldiers in Southeast Asia for a tour, later serving in a West Coast military hospital.
-Jets carried the injured from the frontlines in Vietnam back to the U.S. for care within mere hours.
-Janis sometimes cared for men who were still boys by age, but were taken from their innocence in the blink of an eye.
-She would see the faces of 19 and 20 year-olds who would be paralyzed forever.
+She treated wounded and dying soldiers in Southeast Asia for a tour, then left to serve in a West Coast military hospital.
+Jets carried the injured from the frontlines in Vietnam back to the U.S. for care within hours.
+Janis cared for men who were still boys by age, but had their innocence taken away in the blink of an eye.

 It was not an easy job, but no one said it would be.